 11 Tips to Enjoy Skiing with Kids

 - Preparation is key.
 Make sure the materials are in order, clothes, gear, etc. I got some good offers on woolen ski socks at Sierra Trading Post last year.
 And I rent my skis at Christy Sports.
 As far as ski passes go, the kids that are not in Kindergarten have free Season Ski passes.
-Maximan has the Epic School Kids Ski Pass, which is also a free pass.
+Maximan has the Epic School Kids Ski Pass, which is a free pass for kids in elementary school.
+For kids in 5th and 6th grade there’s also the option of the 5th (free) & 6th Grade Passport.
 We as parents do not have ski passes yet.
 It is not necessary since we only do bunny slopes.
 When we do need skipasses we check Liftopia.
 They have some great deals and discounted skipasses like Arapahoe Basin (CO) Single Day Lift Tickets from $43.99 (save 46%).

 But what makes a skiing day or trip fun is when the kids know what we expect of them.
 Which means, we prepare them on what the day will look like.
 They go to sleep in their long woolen underclothes, that saves time in the morning, because we have to get up early and leave before dawn.
 When they wake up they brush their teeth, wash their face, use the bathroom and then it’s time for breakfast and into the car.
 By now, they know that the drive to the ski slopes takes about 2 hours without traffic.
 When we arrive, they get into their skiing outfits, put on their boots, mittens and helmets and they’re ready to go.
 We practice this routine at home as well and call it “What to expect when we go skiing.”.